matildasmeds/chat_app/README.md

 Minimal Chat App, for fun and practice.

-Uses ActionCable to create a channel, whose contents are broadcasted to all clients.
+Uses ActionCable to create a channel, broadcasts messages to all clients.

 Rails 5.2.1
 Ruby 2.5.1